-New Feature development process for 7.1
+New Feature development process for 7.2

 - For brand new UI features, at a minimum, the UI ticket should contain a description of how the feature will be implemented - If the UI feature involves entirely new User Interface interactions or components, we recommend mockups or links to examples elsewhere on the web.
 (If it's useful, you can create a Wiki page and use the Balsamiq wireframes plugin in our wiki) - Feature design should be made publicly known (i.e. in a meeting) to other Developers.
 Comments/suggestions must be accepted for TWO WEEKS, or until consensus is achieved (whichever comes first).
 After that, silence is assumed to be consent to move forward with development as designed.
 (The team may decide to extend this two week deadline on a case by case basis, but only before the two week period has passed.
 After two weeks, the design will move forward as-is.) - This does mean that if a UI feature is later found to have design/usability flaws, those flaws will need to be noted in a bug ticket (to ensure we don't repeat them in other features) and fixed in follow-up work. - For brand new REST features (i.e. new endpoints or major changes to endpoints), at a minimum we need a REST Contract prior to development. - REST Contract should be made publicly known (i.e. in a meeting) to other Developers.
 Comments/suggestions must be accepted for TWO WEEKS, or until consensus is achieved (whichever comes first).
 After that, silence is assumed to be consent to move forward with development.
 (The team may decide to extend this two week deadline on a case by case basis, but only before the two week period has passed.
 After two weeks, the design will move forward as-is.) - This does mean that some REST features may need future improvement if the initial design is found to later have RESTful design flaws.
-Such flaws will need to be noted in a bug ticket (to ensure we don't repeat them in other features) and fixed in follow-up work.
+Such flaws will need to be noted in a bug ticket (to ensure we don't repeat them in other features) and fixed in follow-up work. - o REST API Backwards Compatibility support - During 7.x development, we REQUIRE backwards compatibility in the REST API layer between any sequential 7.x releases.
+This means that the 7.1 REST API must be backwards compatible with 7.0, and 7.2 must be compatible with 7.1, etc. - However, deprecation of endpoints is allowed, and multi-step 7.x releases may involve breaking changes (but those breaking changes must be deprecated first & documented in Release Notes).
+This means that it's allowable for the 7.2 release to have changes which are incompatible with the 7.0 release, provided they were first deprecated in 7.1.
+Similarly, 7.3 might have breaking changes from either 7.1 or 7.0, provided they were deprecated first. - After 7.x development, no breaking changes are allowed in minor releases.
+They can only appear in major releases (e.g. 7.x8.0 or 8.x9.0 may include breaking changes).

-Issue Triage process for 7.1
+Issue Triage process for 7.2